vanessapierre/vanessapierre/README.md

 Vanessa's personal philosophy is guided by the words written in Dr. Mary McLeod Bethune’s Last Will and Testament, allow these words to evoke the spirit of elevation within you :
 “I LEAVE YOU A THIRST FOR EDUCATION.
 Knowledge is the prime need of the hour.”
 “I LEAVE YOU RESPECT FOR THE USES OF POWER.
 We live in a world which respects power above all things.
 Power, intelligently directed, can lead to more freedom.
-Unwisely directed, it can be a dreadful, destructive force."- 👋 Hi, I’m @vanessapierre
+Unwisely directed, it can be a dreadful, destructive force."-

+👋 Hi, I’m @vanessapierre
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... personal growth and making new connections :)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... all things software engineering
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... email :)
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... too many to list. just ask me directly ;)

 <!---
 vanessapierre/vanessapierre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.